If you’ve watched ‘The Social Dilemma’ on Netflix you may be feeling frustrated by the choice to:

 Although The Social Dilemma has increased anxiety and paranoia around social media, it fails to recognize that Facebook is making efforts to be more ethical.

 It is currently near impossible to create Facebook Ads around topics like “smoking”.
 Or by even using the word “you” too many times!
 Facebook is becoming more careful with political news, conspiracies or any topics that can lead to violence.

 This is a good thing since it means conspiracy thinkers cannot run ads, making the platform a safer place.

 And we play a key role in making social media more ethical and influencing how it is to be used!
 So if you want social media to change, make sure to do your bit and let your voice be heard that we need positive change on social media!

 WATCH: I found an interview between Yuval Noah Harari and Tristan Harris much more enlightening than the documentary itself.
 Harari is a well-known thinker who has brought attention to the dangers of A.I.
 Tristan Harris has been advocating for advancing ethics in technology.
 One of the criticisms of the documentary was that it did not offer any solutions.

 READ: This article in ‘The Verge‘ addresses the crucial non-algorithmic aspect of the social dilemma: the one that won’t go away simply by deleting social media!

 For More Social Media Manager Juju – Join Us!

-Learn more ways to use social media marketing to your advantage to improve your life rather than let it take advantage of your life!
+Learn more ways to use social media to your advantage to improve your life rather than run your life!
 Join my FREE Facebook group, Marketing For Creative & Unconventional Women.